 - Avoid staying alone for long periods– if your cravings become unbearable, visit your addiction counsellor immediately.

-Article Submitted on behalf of drugrehab-glasgow.uk
+Article Submitted on behalf of drugrehab-derbyshire.uk